Subzy132/eng130-aws-intro/dr.md

 There are use cases such as data lakes, websites, mobile applications, backup and restore, archive, enterprise applications, IoT devices, and big data analytics.

+Examples
+: hello this is an example

+fsjsiodg
 ### How to set up s3 bucket connection

 1. SSH into an instance that's not a db